 There are different roles to be played in any project.

-You would need people who can plan the project till the end, anticipate risks and think out of the box to add the cherry on the top.
+You would need people who can plan the project until the end, anticipate risks and think out of the box to add the cherry on the top.

 To ease the tension, you need people who can lighten the mood and bring in an atmosphere that not only bonds the team but brings the aloof lot into the fold.